kragen/derctuo/merkle-ropes.md

 incrementally rebalance the tree as we append to the end of it.

-If you have 8 leaf nodes to form into a perfectly balanced binary tree, you need to construct 7 internal nodes ("forks").
+If you have 8 leaf nodes to form into a perfectly balanced binary tree, you need to construct 7 internal nodes (“forks”).
 The first fork can be added when you add the second leaf, but the second fork cannot be added until you add the fourth leaf, at which point you can also add the third fork.
 Then the fifth leaf does not enable adding